google/gvisor/content/docs/architecture_guide/security.md

 many operations during runtime, for improved efficiency but lower performance in some use cases.

+### What can a sandbox do?

+An application in a gVisor sandbox is permitted to do most things a standard container can do: for example, applications can read and write files mapped within the container, make network connections, etc. As described above, gVisor's primary goal is to limit exposure to bugs and exploits while still allowing most applications to run.
+Even so, gVisor will limit some operations that might be permitted with a standard container.
+Even with appropriate capabilities, a user in a gVisor sandbox will only be able to manipulate virtualized system resources (e.g. the system time, kernel settings or filesystem attributes) and not underlying host system resources.

+While the sandbox virtualizes many operations for the application, we limit the sandbox's own interactions with the host to the following high-level operations:

+ 1. Communicate with a Gofer process via a connected socket.
+The sandbox may receive new file descriptors from the Gofer process, corresponding to opened files.
+These files can then be read from and written to by the sandbox.
+ 1. Make a minimal set of host system calls.
+The calls do not include the creation of new sockets (unless host networking mode is enabled) or opening files.
+The calls include duplication and closing of file descriptors, synchronization, timers and signal management.
+ 1. Read and write packets to a virtual ethernet device.
+This is not required if host networking is enabled (or networking is disabled).

+### System ABI, Side Channels and Other Vectors

 gVisor relies on the host operating system and the platform for defense against hardware-based attacks.
 Given the nature of these vulnerabilities, there is little defense that gVisor can provide (there’s no guarantee that additional